wirepair/autogcd/README.md

 Pass in a ConsoleMessageFunc handler to begin receiving console messages from the tab.
 Use StopConsoleMessages to stop receiving them.

 #### GetNetworkTraffic
 Pass in either a NetworkRequestHandlerFunc, NetworkResponseHandlerFunc or NetworkFinishedHandlerFunc handler (or all three) to receive network traffic events.
-NetworkFinishedHandler's should be used to signal your application that it's safe to get the response body of the request.
+NetworkFinishedHandler should be used to signal your application that it's safe to get the response body of the request.
 While calling GetResponseBody *may* work from NetworkResponseHandlerFunc, it will in many cases fail as the debugger service isn't ready to return the data yet.
 Use StopNetworkTraffic to stop receiving them.

 #### GetStorageEvents
 Pass in a StorageFunc handler to recieve cleared, removed, added and updated storage events.
 Use StopStorageEvents to stop receiving them.